UziTech/atom-jasmine2-test-runner/README.md

     *   `legacySuffix [default: "-spec-v1.js"]` - File extension that indicates that the file contains Jasmine v1.x tests
     *   `colors [default: true]` - Whether or not to colorize output on the terminal
     *   `htmlTitle [default: '']` - The string to use for the window title in the HTML reporter
+    *   `showEditor [default: false]` - Whether or not to add a "Show Editor" tab to minimize the specs so you can see the editor behind it

 ### Writing Tests